Procedures

 1 quart of warm water (distilled is preferred)

-2 – 3 heaping teaspoons of canning, pickling or sea salt (do not use table salt)
+2 or 3 heaping teaspoons of canning, pickling or sea salt (do not use table salt)

 1 teaspoon baking soda